YeMyat144/narratenow/README.md

 # NarrateNow - Interactive Storytelling App

 NarrateNow is a full-featured web application that allows users to create, share, and experience interactive stories where every decision shapes the narrative.
 Built with Next.js and Supabase, it provides a platform for creative storytelling with branching narratives.
+Watch a showcase of the project here: [YouTube Demo](https://youtu.be/EfIbmmByEhc?si=UBx1ufT5cdPLkdNC)

 ![NarrateNow Screenshot](https://i.imgur.com/0kFRXUZ.png)